pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

 --------------------------------------->
 <details>
 <summary><b>NUCLEAR OPTION</b> <i>[when nothing else works]</i></summary>
-If you just cannot get the table to look like you want it to look, you can always copy/paste the entire table_NOTANONhst.tex file that appears in the WorPT subfolder, into your document, and then edit at-will.
+If you just cannot get the table to look like you want it to look, you can always copy/paste the entire NOTANONhst.tex file that appears in the WorPT subfolder, into your document, and then edit at-will.
 Some of the WorPT files involve complicated LaTeX code, so be sure that you have a good mastery of LaTeX and know what you are doing before implementing this option!
 </details>